-The assessment report will be provided to the Woollahra Application Assessment Panel if less than 10 unique letters of objection are received, or the Woollahra Local Planning Panel if 10 or more unique letters of objection are received.
+The assessment report will be provided to the Woollahra Local Planning Panel as more than 10 unique letters of objection have been received.

-The Application Assessment Panel and the Woollahra Local Planning Panel are both public meetings, which provide an opportunity for the community and interested stakeholders to have their say before the Panel makes a decision.
+The Woollahra Local Planning Panel is a public meeting, which provides an opportunity for the community and interested stakeholders to have their say before the Panel makes a decision.

 When a public meeting date is set, those parties who have made a submission will be notified of the meeting and provided with information on the meeting process.
 This will include information on how to register to address the panel.